What are you doing now?

 Family

 We’re in a steady rhythm since some time.
-After a long wet spring summer has come it seems.
-We haven’t made much plans for the summer, although we had wanted to.
-We recently celebrated being 25yrs together.
-Y’s reading skills are 4 years ahead of her age and is increasingly starting her own individual learning journey, making good use of the local library and an e-book subscription.
+E is good at coming up with things to go do and see over the weekends, and we’re good traveling and exploring things with the three of us.
+Y’s reading skills are over 4 years ahead of her age and is increasingly starting her own individual learning journey, making good use of the local library, bookstores and an e-book subscription.
 It’s great to watch.
-I thoroughly enjoy living in our hometown, even 7 years after our move here I’m consciously happy with that decision several times per week.
+I thoroughly enjoy living in our hometown, even over 7 years after our move here I’m consciously happy with that decision several times per week.
+We aim at using all school holidays to travel together the coming year.
+We haven’t interacted much with friends and family in the past year in my burned-out state.
+Something I hope to pay more attention to the coming months.

 Learning

-I helped curate the line-up for the a PKM conference that took place in March 2024 since October 2023.
+Last year I helped curate the line-up for the a PKM conference.
 I’ve helped identify potential speakers and had preparatory conversations with them.
 This because I wanted to make sure that personal knowledge management would really be the central topic, rather than e.g. the productivity vibe a lot of pkm efforts tend to have these days.
 Learning and personal interests are more central than productivity.
+Preparations for the coming conference (again in March) have started, and I will again aid in finding speakers and bringing people to the conference from around Europe.

 Work